Sion Sommerkino

 Open-air cinemas in Cologne: star-gazing of a different kind

-Arthouse, blockbuster or documentary, at the beer garden, by the river or in your car - enjoy a cult film at one of Cologne's outdoor cinemas.
+Arthouse, blockbuster or documentary, at the beer garden or by the river - enjoy a cult film at one of the city's outdoor cinemas.

 Sion Sommerkino am Rheinauhafen

-The audience enjoying the evening sun at Sion Sommerkino Photo: Dustin Preick
+The audience enjoying the evening sun at Naturstrom Open Air Kino.
+Photo: Dustin Preick

-As well as being one of the nicest open-air cinemas in Cologne, Sion Sommerkino is also the largest.
+As well as being one of the nicest open-air cinemas in Cologne, Naturstrom Open Air Kino is also the largest.
 It shows a wide variety of classics, travel documentaries, arthouse films, action movies and comedies.

 Quarter of an hour before the movie starts, there’s a pre-film performance featuring young musicians, comedians or slam poets.
 On some evenings, the Sommerkino also hosts literature, musical and theatre performances.